This event has already passed

 Hamilton — one of America’s Founding Fathers – 21 Nov 2017 to 30 Mar 2019 – Alexander Hamilton was George Washington's right hand man, and one of America's Founding Fathers.

-If you enjoy London Coliseum then you might like to visit Barbican Hall (catch the train from Charing Cross to Barbican Hall), Cadogan Hall (catch the train from Charing Cross to Cadogan Hall), Royal Albert Hall (catch the train from Charing Cross to Royal Albert Hall), Royal Festival Hall (you can walk it 10 mins) and Royal Opera House (you can walk it in 6 mins)
+If you enjoy London Coliseum then you might like to visit Barbican Hall (catch the train from Charing Cross to Barbican), Cadogan Hall (catch the train from Charing Cross to Sloane Square), Royal Albert Hall (catch the train from Charing Cross to South Kensington), Royal Festival Hall (you can walk it 10 mins) and Royal Opera House (you can walk it in 6 mins)

 Disclaimer: Event details can change at short notice and you should reconfirm everything before making plans